aaronmams/jekyll-now/_posts/2020-04-28-AWS: MySQL DB in a Custom VPC.md

 * [What is an Internet Gateways?](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html)
 * [What is a Route Table?](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Route_Tables.html)

-This is notably different from what I did [here in my last post](https://aaronmams.github.io/Connect-to-Amazon-RDS-DB-with-MySQL-Workbench/) where I created a public database.
-In this case, the inbound rules were set such that anyone (with the proper endpoint and log-in credentials) from any IP address could connect to the database.
+I will also mention [that I wrote this post](https://aaronmams.github.io/Connect-to-Amazon-RDS-DB-with-MySQL-Workbench/) about creating a public MySQL database in Amazon AWS/RDS.

-Now, I'll go through the steps I outlined above 1-by-1:
+Without further build-up, I'll now go through the steps I outlined above 1-by-1:

 ## 1. Create a Custom VPC

-goal: create the 'mams-vpc' virtual private cloud with public and private subnets.
+Goal: to create the 'mams-vpc' virtual private cloud with public and private subnets.

 As noted above, the custom VPC plays an important security role.
 By launching an AWS/RDS instance in a VPC, it is only accessible by other resources that also reside within that VPC.
 In this case, access to the database will be limited to the EC2 instance that will be spawned in the same VPC.
 Since access to the EC2 instance is controlled by the use of a unique encrypted private key pair, the database is not exposed to random internet traffic.

-* From the AWS Dashboard use the **Services** drop down and search for "VPC".
+* From the AWS Dashboard use the **Services** drop down menu and search for "VPC".
-* Use the left column to navigate to "Your VPCs"
+* Use the left-rail navigation and select "Your VPCs"
 * Find the call-to-action for "Create VPC"

 <img src="/images/aws-home.png" width="400" height="200" />